 The lesson to take away from this, of course, is that a high income can’t guarantee financial freedom.
 Even a six-figure one.

 Why?
 Well, one reason is because the six-figure yearly income benchmark doesn’t have the same cachet it did three or four decades ago.
 That’s because, over time, inflation has significantly eroded the value of a dollar.
 For example, a $100,000 salary in 1970 had the equivalent purchasing power of $590,000 in 2014.
 That’s quite impressive.
 In fact, I know an ex-governor who would probably jump on that in no time flat.

 The second reason is more to the point: Those who are unable — or unwilling — to spend less than they earn are, by default, incapable of ever being financially free.

-Luckily, the happy truth is financial freedom can be achieved no matter what your household income happens to be.
-It is a state of mind, as much as it is a state of being.
+The good news is financial freedom is a state of mind, as much as it is a state of being.

-So while it is possible to earn $350,000 a year and not be financially free, it is also true that you can have a household income of only $35,000 per year and be financially free.
-The latter case is much more common than you probably think.
+So while it’s possible to earn $350,000 a year and not be financially free, it’s also true that you can have an annual household income of only $40,000 and be financially free — and the latter example is much more common than you probably think.

 Yes, we should always be doing everything we can to increase our income, whether it’s finding a side hustle, or excelling at out primary job to earn bigger raises; but the bottom line is that financial freedom is available to anyone who has enough discipline to make the commitment and hard choices necessary to get there — regardless of income.

 Keep that in mind the next time you find yourself saying everything would be better if only you had more money.